 Why plant fall vegetables in summer?

-Plant in summer so cool-weather vegetables do most of their growing while the days are still long, then slow their growth as the temperatures drop and the days grow shorter.
 You want your plants to grow fast, but harvest slow.
+Plant in summer so that cool-weather vegetables do most of their growing while the days are still long.
+Their growth slows as the temperatures drop and the days grow shorter.

 Many cool-weather crops actually do even better in fall than in spring.
 Broccoli, cabbage, and Brussels sprouts, for example, benefit from the long, slow cool-down of late summer into fall.